 More about 'playable philosophy':

-His arguments are summarized in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).
+Most of those ideas were presented in the 2015 book Virtual Worlds as Philosophical Tools (Palgrave MacMillan).

-Other (free) meaningful video games we recommend:
+Other (free) computer games we recommend: